gahlberg/cloud-instance-metadata-test-tools/README.md

 		}
 >>>

-### And look at that, we have retieved a secret access token - but, can we do this through the SSRF that is running on our other session?
+### And look at that, we have have successfully retrieved a secret access token - but, can we do this through the SSRF that is running on our other session?

 ### Just to check that the proxy-server.py is working and verify that proxy server can can actually redirect to a URL, lets try Google:
 	http://ec2-54-86-5-206.compute-1.amazonaws.com:8080/?url=http://www.google.com